gaurav-sancheti/apithon/README.md

 The core of the framework, where all test cases are defined.
 This directory is structured to reflect the API's structure, with subdirectories for different services or resource types.
 It includes:

 - **`tests.api_tests/`**: Contains test modules for each API endpoint, organized by service.
-- **`tests.utils/`**: Utility functions and classes that support test implementation, such as custom assertions or setup and teardown routines.

 ## Getting Started